AugustoLL/Star-Wars-Garage/README.md

 ## 💡 Usage

 1. Add a Spacecraft: Click on the "Add Spacecraft" button to navigate to the form where you can add new vehicles or starships.
 All spacecrafts added by users are stored in local storage and will persist across sessions.
 2. Favorites: The X-Wing and Y-Wing are marked as favorites by default.
-To favorite a spacecraft, modify the FAVORITE_SPACECRAFTS constant in the code.
+To favorite a spacecraft, modify the FAVORITE_SPACECRAFTS constant in the code or create a new spacecraft and mark it as favorite.
 3. Filter Spacecraft: Use the chips at the top of the homepage to filter between vehicles, starships, or all spacecraft.

 ## ⚒️ Technologies Used